-- · distributed; - capitalised.
-In this case these amounts may not be distributed in the form of dividends at a later date (once they are included in capital, they form part of the gain (loss) on the sale/redemption of units); or - carried forward.
+- distributed; - capitalised.
+In this case these amounts may not be distributed in the form of dividends at a later date (once they are included in capital, they form part of the gain [loss] on the sale/redemption of units); or - carried forward.
 In this case they are added to the following year's overall distributable amount and will once again have to be allocated (but will not be subject to any additional distribution requirements).

-Q54.
+Q57.
 Can amounts distributed for a given year that exceed distribution requirements be used to settle distribution requirements in respect of subsequent years?

 We do not believe so.
-In the absence of any tax instruction setting out the practical arrangements for determining the distribution requirements, such requirements apply to future profits and cannot be deemed to have been settled by amounts distributed in previous years, even where such amounts exceeded requirements.
+In the absence of any tax instruction setting out the practical arrangements for determining the distribution requirements, such requirements are determined by reference to the provisions of the FMFC, apply to future profits and cannot be deemed to have been settled by amounts distributed in previous years, even where such amounts exceeded requirements.

-Q55.
+Q58.
 How should the risks inherent in investing in OPCIs be taken into account in determining minimum capital requirements for insurance companies under the EU's Solvency II Directive?

-The EU's Solvency II Directive imposes a minimum capital requirement (Solvency Capital Requirement - SCR) on insurance companies, determined according to the risk to which the company is exposed, especially risk related to different asset classes.
+The EU's Solvency II Directive imposes a minimum capital requirement (Solvency Capital Requirement - SCR) on insurance companies, determined according to the company's risk profile.

-The Directive's market risk module identifies sub-risks for equity and property.
+The standard formula for the market risk module of this new prudential framework identifies sub-risks for equity and property, it being specified that the formula is currently being revised.